-Belgium's EU commissioner hopeful in free press row
+Belgium's EU commission hopeful in free press row

 Belgium's European Commissioner hopeful Didier Reynders has proposed a bill in his country described as an assault on the free press by Reporters without Borders (RSF).